p-society/docs/content/Projects/GC/About the Product/The.md

 ### **Profile Management**

-for the audience mobile app, for people who just want to explore the application, can use a dummy-user credentials
+for the audience mobile app, for people who just want to explore the application, can use a dummy-user credentials <add something more on this.. and its philosophy>

 - Users will have the ability to create and update their profiles with the following details:
     - **First Name**
     - **Last Name**